Metiria Turei

-Metiria Leanne Agnes Stanton Turei (born 1970) is a New Zealand academic and a former New Zealand politician.
+Metiria Leanne Agnes Stanton Turei (born 1970) is a New Zealand academic and former politician.
 She was a Member of Parliament from 2002 to 2017 and the female co-leader of the Green Party of Aotearoa New Zealand from 2009 to 2017.
 Turei resigned from the co-leader position on 9 August 2017 amid a political controversy arising from her admission to lying to the Ministry of Social Development to receive higher payments when she was on the Domestic Purposes Benefit and later, to being enrolled to vote in an electorate where she was not eligible when she was 23.

 She was the Green Party spokesperson on Inequality, Justice, and Building and Housing.
 She resigned as co-leader of the Green Party and a list candidate immediately prior to the 2017 general election and retired from politics.

 Early years

 Metiria Turei grew up in a working-class Māori family in Palmerston North in the North Island.
 She is of Ngāti Kahungunu and Āti Hau nui a Pāpārangi descent.
 She failed her high school examinations and in 1987 she worked her first job as a kitchen-hand at the Hard Rock Café in Palmerston North working the late shift.
 Between 1989 and 1991, Turei was the Tumuaki ("Head") of Te Iwi Maori Rawakore o Aotearoa and involved with Te Roopu Rawakore o Aotearoa.
 Turei was a founding member of the Random Trollops performance art troupe.
 She studied law at the University of Auckland and later worked as a commercial lawyer at Simpson Grierson.